Orson Welles Cinema: History

 Ad in The Real Paper (June 13, 1973).
-Note the premiere of Ilene H. Lang’s short about famed Cambridge photographer Elsa Dorfman, At Home, Elsa Dorfman (1973), with Allen Ginsberg and Peter Orlovsky.
+Note the premiere of Ilene H. Lang's short about famed Cambridge photographer Elsa Dorfman, At Home, Elsa Dorfman (1973), with Allen Ginsberg and Peter Orlovsky.

 Originally the Esquire Theater in the early 1960s, it became the Orson Welles Cinema under its next owner, folk musician Dean Gitter.
 It was programmed by then-Harvard Law student Peter Jaszi.

-The Orson Welles Cinema opened under that name on April 8, 1969 with Luis Buñuel’s Simon of the Desert, Orson Welles’ The Immortal Story and a midnight movie, Don Siegel’s Invasion of the Body Snatchers.
+The Orson Welles Cinema opened under that name on April 8, 1969, with Luis Buñuel’s Simon of the Desert, Orson Welles’ The Immortal Story and a midnight movie, Don Siegel’s Invasion of the Body Snatchers.

 On September 29, 1970, the cinema was raided by Massachusetts State Police for showing Oh!
 Calcutta! on video.
 Gitter, Jaszi, and Ted Uzzle, among others, were arrested, and spent the night in the Cambridge jail.
-The case would later be literally laughed out of court.
+The case would later be laughed out of court.

 When Gitter departed, the new owners were Molly and Ralph P. Hoagland III (previously a co-founder of the CVS Corporation).
 From 1971 to 1978 the theater was managed and programmed by Larry Jackson, who later held positions with Miramax, Orion Pictures and the Samuel Goldwyn Company.
 The theater was purchased by Herbert and Philip Meadow and managed by Phil Meadow through the early and mid-1980s.

 In 1972–73, the Orson Welles Cinema expanded with two smaller screening rooms in addition to the main 400-seat auditorium.
 Jackson, who worked with Gary Graver and Welles on The Other Side of the Wind, succeeded in getting Welles to visit the cinema named in his honor.
 Welles and his cameraman Graver used the occasion—the premiere of F For Fake on January 7, 1977—to shoot footage inside the large auditorium for their documentary Filming Othello (1978).
 In March 2006, Jackson staged a showing of rare footage by Orson Welles in Northampton, Massachusetts.

 Ancillary operations included the Orson Welles Film School, a photo shop, a record store, a bookstore and The Restaurant at the Orson Welles, aka the Orson Welles Restaurant.
 At first, it was famous for requiring strangers sitting at the same table to order the same meal.
 The chef was Odette J. Bery, who later wrote Another Season Cookbook: Recipes for Every Season from the Chef/Owner of Boston’s Another Season Restaurant (Globe Pequot, 1986).
 In his autobiography, comedian Jay Leno notes that he performed in the Orson Welles Restaurant during his early days as a stand-up comic.
 After the Welles Restaurant closed, the two-level space became Chi-Chi's, part of the Mexican restaurant chain.

 The Orson Welles Cinema came to an end with fire caused by a popcorn maker at 2 pm on Saturday, May 24, 1986.
 The last three films shown were Henry Jaglom’s Always, Dick Clement’s Water and Dennis Potter’s Dreamchild.